 HostDime has chosen construction manager Robins & Morton to construct the state-of-the-art facility.
 The contemporary and iconic structure was designed by highly acclaimed Baker Barrios, the lead architect.
 Innovations Design Group is the landscape architect, GAI Consultants Inc. is the civil engineer, OCI Associates, Inc. are the MEP (Mechanical, Electrical, Plumbing) engineers, and McNamara • Salvia are the structural engineers on the project.

 The seven-story facility includes space for all of HostDime’s 80 U.S.-based employees and three floors of world-class data center space.
 In addition, the space will focus on amenities for HostDime’s client base.
-Clients can take advantage of on-site executive suites for overnight visits, including full bathrooms, showers, and full-sized beds, which HostDime believes to be an industry first.
-Clients also have access to private client cage space, private micro data center PODS, on-demand business continuity client offices, and a mix of amenities that includes ultra-fast fiber-based 10G internet access throughout all seven floors.
-The ability to stay within the data center will allow clients to save the time between their on-prem or home office.
+Clients have access to private client cage space, private micro data center PODS, on-demand business continuity client offices, and a mix of amenities that includes ultra-fast fiber-based 10G internet access throughout all seven floors.
 The facility will also feature a 36-foot-high warehouse storage area that clients can use at no charge for temporary storage of their equipment or rent warehouse space long term.

 Guests will be greeted by a three-story-high atrium at the front of the building with a grand roundabout entrance.
 This atrium will also house an impressive mosaic video display spanning 36 feet tall and 10 feet wide, which is going to be one of the largest mosaic video walls in the world.
 The top floor will feature a large conference room and training center with a hybrid indoor/outdoor floor plan to be used as an event space with approximately 3,500 square feet of outside terrace.
 It is designed to host national and global tech conferences for up to 300 people.
 Staff amenities include 180 degree gaming chairs, break room, cafeteria, quiet room, small fitness gym, and the entrance to the 2-story sports court that literally floats on the 6th and 7th floor.
 HostDime intends to hold friendly competitive quarterly corporate tournaments of basketball, futsal, and volleyball.
 Registration fees of these events will be awarded to local charities with the winning team naming the charity of choice.
 HostDime’s initiative with this is to create a networking business community that benefits everyone.